Rail transport in India: Services

 The first rail operational in Madras in 1837 was used for ferrying granite.
 The first dedicated commercial freight rail was operated between Bombay and Ahmedabad in 1966.
 Indian Railways ferries various commodities and cargo to cater to various industrial, consumer, and agricultural segments.
 Apart from dedicated freight trains, parcels, mail and small cargo are carried on specialized carriages attached to passenger trains.
 In 2022–23, Indian Railways operated 8,479 trains on average daily and transported 1418.1 million tonnes of freight.
-Indian Railways has historically subsidized the passenger segment with income from the freight business, and hence, freight services were unable to compete owith ther modes of transport on both cost and speed of delivery, leading to continuous erosion of market share till the early 2000s.
+Indian Railways has historically subsidized the passenger segment with income from the freight business, and hence, freight services were unable to compete with their modes of transport on both cost and speed of delivery, leading to continuous erosion of market share till the early 2000s.
 To counter this, Indian Railways aimed to increase speed and reliability through various means including operating time-tabled freight trains and tweaking with the freight pricing/product mix.
 End-to-end integrated transport solutions such as roll-on, roll-off (RORO) service, a road-rail system pioneered by Konkan Railway in 1999 to carry trucks on flatbed trailers has been extended to other routes.